microsoft/vss-web-extension-sdk/README.md

 Note: setting `packagePath` is optional, but results in a simpler path for referencing the SDK script from your HTML pages.
 Not setting a part name would have required you to reference the full path in your `<script>` tag (`src="node_modules/vss-web-extension-sdk/lib/VSS.SDK.min.js"`)

 ## Use the SDK

-To initialize the SDK from your HTML page you have two options.

- 1. Implicit handshake (simplest)
+From your web extension's HTML page, include and initialize the VSS SDK like this:

  	```html
 	<script>